-The Community Grants Hub will respond to emailed questions within five working days.
+The Community Grants Hub will respond to emailed questions within 5 working days.
 Answers to questions are posted on the GrantConnect and Community Grants Hub websites.

-The question period will close at 5.00 PM AEDT on 21 January 2021.
-Following this time, only questions relating to using and/or submitting the application form will be answered.
+The question period will close at 5:00 PM AEDT on 29 January 2021.
+Following this time, only questions about using and/or submitting the application form will be answered.